 Hikers looking for the most picturesque Iceland trails NEED to add Fimmvörðuháls Hike to their list!

-For the best weather conditions in Iceland, I would recommend that you embark on this hike mid-June to September.
-While it’s possible to do this hike off-season (especially if you want to avoid the crowds), you do need special equipment and a guide to explore this trail in the winter.
+For the best weather conditions in Iceland, I would recommend that you embark on this hike from mid-June to September.
+While it’s possible to do this hike off-season (to avoid the crowds), you need special equipment and a guide to explore this trail in the winter.

-Afterward, the path gives way to a 5 km hike leading to the Baldvinsskáli Hut.
-You’ll walk across a rocky and barren landscape with plenty of loose gravel – so be sure to watch your footing.
-Two snow fields await after this point and the hike does get quite strenuous after this point.
+Afterwards, the path gives way to a 5 km hike leading to the Baldvinsskáli Hut.
+You’ll walk across a rocky and barren landscape with plenty of loose gravel, so be sure to watch your footing.
+Two snow fields await after this point, and the hike does get quite strenuous after this point.

 Most hikers can complete this trail in 8-10 hours, but it’s also possible to turn this into a two-day hike to prolong the fun.
 You can spend the night at the Fimmvörðuháls Hut or the Baldvinsskali Hut, but it’s important to make your reservations well in advance.